exetermcr/exetermcr.github.io/freshers-guide.markdown

 the most official attire.
 Girls’ sub-fusc has traditionally consisted of a dark skirt or trousers, black stockings or tights, black shoes, white shirt with collar and black ribbon tie.
 Boys’ has traditionally been a dark suit, white shirt, white bow-tie, dark socks and black shoes.
-However, as of this summer (2012), there is no actual stipulation to wear gender-specific items should you wish not to.
+However, as of 2012, there is no actual stipulation to wear gender-specific items should you wish not to.
 In practice, this means that you can choose for yourself whether to wear a skirt or trousers or suit, and you can choose for yourself whether to wear the black string tie or the white bow tie, or